Art and Art History

 Artist and MacArthur “Genius Grant” Recipient

 My decision to become an artist came while a student at Kalamazoo College.
 A supporting and nurturing faculty, a curriculum that allowed flexibility for me to explore my creative passions, and the ability to think critically about it all—myself and my art, shaped who I am today.

 Olivia Bouchard ’15 shares her experience with her senior project as a Studio Art Major.
 "If you are passionate about something, make a statement to the world about it.
 Follow your dreams!"

 Professors: Hahn (Chair), Koenig, Lindley, Rice

-Majors offered in the department include a major in Studio Art and a major in Art History.
+The department offers a major or minor in Studio Art and a major or minor in Art History.